What kind of SCUBA equipment you are providing aboard the m/s Paul Gauguin?

 What is the maximum depth allowed?

 Overall depth is around 70 feet, and we always dive within the NO decompression time limit so that no decompression stops are required.
-Some dives for advanced divers are around 100 feet.
+Some dives for advanced divers with the deep diver certification are around 100 feet.
 PADI standards and procedures are strictly applied on board The Gauguin.

 My spouse is not a diver; can they join us on the dive boat while I am diving with you?